definiteIymaybe/lerna/CONTRIBUTING.md

 ### Local CLI Testing

+> NOTE: You will need to have `pnpm` installed at version `7.7.0` or later in order to run the full suite of e2e tests

 If you want to test out Lerna on local repos, you can leverage verdaccio as a local npm regsitry.

 Open a new terminal window and run the following from the root of the workspace: